cardano-foundation/developer-portal/docs/getting-started/dandelion-apis.md

 ## Deploy your own Dandelion

 If you already have Docker installed, you are almost done for using Dandelion in your local development environment.
-Please refer to [the official documentation][local-dandelion-deploy] and please, do not hesitate to ask for support in our dedicated [Discord channel][discord-dandelion], we know operating systems, networks and cloud providers might differ a lot and give random problems!
+Please refer to [the official documentation][local-dandelion-deploy] to do so and do not hesitate to ask for support in our dedicated [Discord channel][discord-dandelion], we know operating systems, networks and cloud providers might differ a lot and give random problems!
 [discord-dandelion]: https://discord.gg/qDc3f9R7Ab
 [local-dandelion-deploy]: https://gitlab.com/gimbalabs/dandelion/kustomize-dandelion#local-deployment